kekse1/lib.js/README.md

 which is great as well! ^\_^

-JavaScript's based on this library can so **really easy** be extended with colors (and other ANSI escape sequences), while with the `getopt` it's also very easy to use the argument vector.. and, the [`tty/raw`](lib.js/tty/raw/) module is also useful; for designing, but also for (raw) key  and mouse usage in the console.
+JavaScript's based on this library can so **really easy** be extended with colors (and other ANSI escape sequences), while with `getopt` it's also very easy to use the argument vector.. and also the [`tty/raw`](lib.js/tty/raw/) module is very useful; for designing, but also for (raw) key and mouse handling in the console.. etc.

 **TODO**: also this `README.md` will be extended l8rs..